Mochimochi07/Readme/Application Development/App Dev.md

 Yeah, its hard to explain because i still need answer upon Linking things.
 I just like upgrading and linking things to other things.
 I usually dont build much but i do make up for it in the features sections.
-I didnt upload the others because they are forked amd the other things that i made are from my curiosity
+I didnt upload the others because they are forked, the other things that i made are from my curiosity and the other things were challenges for coding.